mre/endler.dev/content/2025/best-programmers/index.md

 Somewhat related, the best engineers don't follow trends, but they will always carefully evaluate the benefits of new technology.
-If they dismiss it, they can tell you exactly *why*, when the technology would be a good choice, and what are the alternatives.
+If they dismiss it, they can tell you exactly *why*, when the technology would be a good choice, and what the alternatives are.

 ## Don't Care About Status

 The best devs talk to principal engineers and junior devs alike.
 There is no hierarchy.
 They try to learn from everyone, young and old.
-The newcomers often aren't entrenchened in office politics yet and still have a fresh mind.
+The newcomers often aren't entrenched in office politics yet and still have a fresh mind.
 They don't know why things are *hard* and so they propose creative solutions.
 Maybe the obstacles from the past are no more, which makes these people a great source of inspiration.

 ## Have a Reputation

-You can be a solid engineer without being known for your work, but you can only be one of the best, if you're known for your good work;
+You can be a solid engineer if you **do** good work, but you can only be one of the best if you're **known** for your good work;
 at least within a (larger) organization.

 There are many ways to build a reputation for yourself:

 - You built and shipped a critical service for a (larger) org.
 - You wrote a famous tool
-- You countribute to a popular open source tool
+- You contribute to a popular open source tool
 - You wrote a book that is often mentioned

 Why do I think it is important to be known for your work?